pklada/petelada-com/_posts/2015-1-31-css-only-toggle.markdown

 The CSS
 ---
 We use SCSS at Guidebook so this part is written in SCSS.
-I won't go into too much detail about how each element is handled, but I want to cover the most important part of the CSS which is also the part which causes the toggle to animate.
+I won't go into too much detail about how each element is handled, but I want to cover the most important part of the CSS which also happens to animate the toggle.

 <div class="code-block">
 <span class="code-block_title">SCSS</span>